KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week4/README.md

 - Take in the feedback, and decide if you want to ask for clarification or respond
 - Focus on active listening

+---
+### Reading: Learn more about design critique sessions

+The facilitator of a design critique is in charge of running the critique session and guiding the feedback process.
+They may keep track of the time and create the agenda and goals for the meeting.

+The **facilitator** is also responsible for ensuring everyone in the meeting is included and gets to share their ideas.
+Whether it’s because of a personality trait of an individual or a bias of the group, some people are going to be left out of the process if they’re not directly engaged.
+The facilitator makes sure each person gets an opportunity to share.
+Not all design critiques include a facilitator, but in many cases, especially when working with a large team, one can be very helpful.

+The **presenter** is the designer sharing their work with the team throughout the session.
+This could also be a group of designers who worked together.
+They might share their designs directly from Figma or Adobe XD, like a screen share, or they might create a presentation in Google Slides or Microsoft PowerPoint with images of their designs.
+As a designer, you’ll often take on the role of presenter.
+Make sure you engage with others in the meeting and prepare to ask questions and offer feedback.

+The **reviewers** offer feedback on the designs presented and what steps are needed to improve the designs.
+There are often multiple reviewers and multiple critique sessions to look at the design from different perspectives.

+Additionally, there may be a fourth role of **notetaker**, who documents the ideas and keeps track of all the feedback so the conversations can flow without interruption.
+The notetaker will likely record notes in a digital document so the notes can be shared with the entire group later.

+Together, all of these roles work to create effective solutions to strengthen your designs.
+Throughout your UX design career, you’ll get the chance to facilitate, present, and review in a critique session.

+---